splunk/public-o11y-docs/alerts-detectors-notifications/autodetect.rst

 ******************************************************

 .. meta::
-   :description: Splunk Observability Cloud automatically alerts and detectors when you have supported integrations configured.
+   :description: Splunk Observability Cloud automatically creates alerts and detectors when you have supported integrations configured.
 Learn how to use and customize with AutoDetect alerts and detectors.

-AutoDetect alerts and detectors are alerts and detectors that Splunk Observability Cloud automatically creates when you have supported integrations configured.
+AutoDetect alerts and detectors are automatically created in Splunk Observability Cloud when you have supported integrations configured.
 AutoDetect detectors are available for Splunk APM and Splunk Infrastructure Monitoring.

 .. note:: AutoDetect detectors don't count toward the maximum number of detectors you can have in your organization.

 Prerequisites
 ==============================

-To use AutoDetect alerts and detectors, you must first send data for integrations and instrumented services.
+To use AutoDetect alerts and detectors, you have to first send data for integrations and instrumented services.
 AutoDetect detectors are also configured for some system settings of Splunk Observability Cloud.

 See the following topics for more information on how to collect the required data: